kelvinsekx/portfolio/src/content/articles/mern-native-setup/index.md

 ---

 In the <a href="/articles/hello-mern/">previous article</a>, we setup things all serverless.
-However, quickly you will notice it is not efficient for anything, neither for production nor for development.
-The obvious reason is how long it takes for the browser to load, the punch of links, as Content Delivery Network(CDN).
+Albeit, quicker or later, you will notice it is not efficient for anything, neither for production nor for development.
+The most obvious reason is how long it takes for the browser to load the punch of links.

-This obvious reason and many others, require us to create a simple server that make things more efficient.
+That obvious reason and many others, require us to create a simple server that will make things efficient.

 To start handling things better, you will need to install few libraries and organize few files.
-But donot bother if you've never done this before.
+Donot bother if you've never done this before.
 All you have to do is to follow the instructions here carefully.

 ## Node Installation